-This book tells the extraordinary tale of Aron Ralston’s battle to survive after a rock fall pinned him to a canyon wall in Canyonlands National Park in Utah.
+Between a Rock and a Hard Place tells the extraordinary tale of Aron Ralston’s battle to survive after a rockfall pinned him to a canyon wall in Canyonlands National Park in Utah.
 For six long days, Aron struggled to stay alive and wait for rescue.

-This book inspired the major motion picture 127 Hours, which we recommended in our list of Top Adventure Movies to watch this winter.
-If you plan to see the movie, we would recommend reading the book first.
+Not only is this one of the top books for travel, but it also inspired the major motion picture 127 Hours, which we recommended in our list of Top Adventure Movies to watch this winter.
+If you plan to see the movie, we recommend reading the book first.

 Ultimately, it was a miraculous act of bravery and determination that allowed him to free himself and seek help.
 It truly shows how strong we human beings can be in the worst of times.